tinkeros/TinkerOS/USBBoot/README.md

 - Use raw disk image software to write it to your flash drive.

 Example (Linux):

-First unmount any paritions auto mounted that are on your flash drive Note everything will be overwritten, all data on the drive will be lost!
+First unmount any paritions auto mounted that are on your flash drive.

+Note everything will be overwritten, all data on the drive will be lost!

 `sudo dd if=TinkerOS_USB_5.06.img of=/dev/sdX`